thchang/DelaunayFan/README.md

 ### Dependencies

-DelaunayFan depends on several procedures from BLAS and LAPACK.
+DELAUNAYFAN depends on several procedures from BLAS and LAPACK.
 For optimal performance, link a system installation using
 ```
 -lblas